rashidkhitilow/DynamicNumber/README.md

 # DynamicNumber
-DynamicNumber - is java class for performing Number operations on different accuracy mode (double mode, BigDecimal mode, BigFraction mode)
+DynamicNumber - is a simple java class for performing Number operations on different accuracy modes (double mode, BigDecimal mode, BigFraction mode)

-DynamicNumber java class is used to perform numeric operations on different accuracies.

 It has 3 modes:
 1. Double mode - in this mode all operations will be performed using double numbers